2023 SEC Championship Game: Date, time, history for Georgia vs. Alabama

 The SEC Championship Game is annually one of the biggest games of the college football season.
-This year, SEC East Champion Georgia will play SEC West Champion Alabama.
+This year, SEC West Champion defeated SEC East Champion Georgia 27-24.

 Here's how to watch the game: